clorischen-mz/Exploratory-Analysis-for-Walmart-Sales-Data/README.md

-# Exploratory Analysis for UniMarket Sales Data
+# Exploratory Analysis for Walmart Sales Data

 ## Overview
-This project focuses on analyzing UniMarket sales data to identify top-performing branches and products, as well as understanding sales trends and customer behavior.
+This project focuses on analyzing Walmart sales data to identify top-performing branches and products, as well as understanding sales trends and customer behavior.
 The goal is to uncover insights that can help optimize sales strategies.
-The sales dataset was obtained from the [Kaggle Walmart Sales Forecasting Competition](https://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting) but then modified for me to practice SQL.
-The modified dataset consisted of sales transactions from six product lines in three UniMarket branches.
+The sales dataset was a modified version of the dataset from the [Kaggle Walmart Sales Forecasting Competition](https://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting).
+The modified dataset consisted of sales transactions from six product lines in three Walmart branches.
 All sales transactions occurred in October, November, and December 2023.

 ### Columns